Get,

 • Severe abdominal pain2

 To prevent dehydration, loose motions are treated by replenishing lost fluids and electrolytes.
-The individual may require medications to control the loose motions or treat an infection based on the disease condition.
+The individual may require medications to control the loose motions or treatment based on the disease condition.
 Adults with frequent bowel movements should drink water, fruit juices, sports drinks, caffeine-free sodas, and salty broths.
-Oral rehydration solutions should be provided to children with loose motions to restore lost fluids and electrolytes.1 Few of the home remedies that will help to stop loose motions safely and naturally are:
+Oral rehydration solutions should be provided to children with loose motions to restore lost fluids and electrolytes1.
+A few of the home remedies that will help to stop loose motions safely and naturally are:

 1. Apple, Ghee, Cardamom and Nutmeg

-Cooking apple with ghee, a pinch of cardamom and nutmeg and consuming this mix is helpful for the management of loose motions.3
+Cooking an apple with ghee, a pinch of cardamom and nutmeg and consuming this mix is helpful for the management of loose motions.

 2. Bananas, Ghee, Cardamom and Nutmeg

-Mixing of one or two bananas with ghee, a pinch of cardamom and nutmeg is helpful for the management of loose motions by binding stools as it is rich in potassium content.3
+Mixing of one or two bananas with ghee, a pinch of cardamom and nutmeg is helpful for the management of loose motions by binding stools as it is rich in potassium content.

 3. Rice, Yoghurt and Ghee

-Eating cooked rice with yoghurt with ghee is also helpful for dealing with loose motions.3
+Eating cooked rice with yoghurt with ghee is also helpful for dealing with loose motions.

 4. Yoghurt, Ginger and Water

-Mixing equal parts of water and yoghurt with freshly grated ginger is helpful for the management of loose motions.3
+Mixing equal parts of water and yoghurt with freshly grated ginger is helpful for the management of loose motions.

 5. Ginger, Sugar and Warm Water

-Consumption of ginger powder and raw natural sugar with warm water is helpful for the prevention of loose motions.3
+Consumption of ginger powder and raw natural sugar with warm water is helpful for loose motions.

 6. Ghee, Nutmeg, Ginger and Natural Sugar

-Consumption of a mixture of ghee, nutmeg, ginger powder, and natural sugar two to three times a day for two to three days is helpful for the management of loose motions.3
+Consumption of a mixture of ghee, nutmeg, ginger powder and natural sugar, two to three times a day for two to three days, is helpful for the management of loose motions.

 7. Fennel and Ginger Powder

-Chewing a mixture of fennel powder and ginger powder two to three times a day is a helpful remedy for loose motions.3
+Chewing a mixture of fennel powder and ginger powder two to three times a day is a helpful remedy for loose motions.

-Drinking a cup of hot black tea with a pinch of lemon juice and a pinch of cardamom or nutmeg will help in the management of loose motions.3
+Drinking a cup of hot black tea with a pinch of lemon juice and a pinch of cardamom or nutmeg will help in the management of loose motions.

 When to Seek Medical Help?

-The vast majority of mild loose motions situations do not necessitate medical intervention.
+The vast majority of mild loose motion situations do not necessitate medical intervention.
 These situations are self-limiting and resolve on their own without the need for medical intervention.
-The management of mild loose motions involves supportive therapy, which includes staying hydrated and eating bland diets.
+The management of mild loose motions involve supportive therapy, which includes staying hydrated and eating bland diets.
 If you experience chronic loose motions, you should seek medical attention.
 For treatment of loose motions, consult a gastroenterologist (a doctor who treats digestive disorders).
-More severe types of loose motions may necessitate medical care.2
+More severe types of loose motions may necessitate medical care.

 Are there any home remedies for loose motions?

-Yes, home remedies are available for loose motions treatment.
-Simple home remedies that may help with loose motions include consuming yoghurt, ginger and water, rice, yoghurt and ghee, etc.3
+Yes, home remedies are available for loose motions.
+Simple home remedies that may help with loose motions include consuming yoghurt, ginger and water, rice, yoghurt and ghee, etc.

 What causes loose motions?

-Viruses, bacteria and parasites from contaminated food or water, food intolerances, medicines, diseases of the gastrointestinal tract, malabsorption of food, radiation therapy and eating foods that upset the digestive system are the causative factors of loose motions.
-1,2
+Viruses, bacteria and parasites from contaminated food or water, food intolerances, medicines, diseases of the gastrointestinal tract, malabsorption of food, radiation therapy and eating foods that upset the digestive system are the causative factors of loose motions1

 Is ginger tea good for loose motions?

 Yes, ginger tea is good for loose motions.
-Ginger tea can relieve cramps and pain associated with loose motions.3
+Ginger tea can relieve cramps and pain associated with loose motions.

 How can I stop loose motion fast?